 Over the past 30 years, Edward Church has had wide-ranging experience in government, nonprofits and private business.
-Ed has served as the Executive Director of the Institute for Environmental Entrepreneurship since 2007, during which time he also had a part-time appointment with the Green MBA programof Dominican University in San Rafael.
+Ed has served as the Executive Director of the Institute for Environmental Entrepreneurship since 2007.

 Ed was the Chief of Staff for the Mayor of Berkeley.
 He also served as a member of the Board of Directors of the Berkeley Chamber of Commerce, and the Mentoring Center and the Workforce Collaborative, both in Oakland.

-Previously, Ed was Program Director at Urban Strategies Council, an anti-poverty think-tank based in Oakland, California.
-He was the Founding Executive Director of Brighter Beginnings, a maternal and child health organization, going strong since 1984.
+From 1987-92, Ed was Program Director at Urban Strategies Council, an anti-poverty think-tank based in Oakland, California, where he pioneered in the use of geographic information systems and directed the building of the Thurgood Marshall Family Resource Center in West Oakland.
+Prior to being at Urban Strategies, he was the Founding Executive Director of Brighter Beginnings, a maternal and child health organization, going strong since 1984, for which he won recognition from the State of California, the County of Alameda and the City of Oakland.

-Ed Church received his Ph.D. in sociology from the University of California at Berkeley in 1977.
+Ed Church received his Ph.D. in sociology from the University of California at Berkeley.